Sorry, you need to enable JavaScript to visit this website.

 Initiative: Physical education mentor (Schülermentor/-in Sport)

 The physical education mentor initiative makes a valuable contribution to school life.
-Together with the state sports association and the various sports federations, about 20365 young people have been trained as physical education mentors by the end of the 2015/2016 school year.
+Together with the state sports association and the various sports federations, about 26800 young people have been trained as physical education mentors by 2025 school year.
 Once they successfully completed their training, the physical education mentors jointly lead and supervise groups as part of school projects, task forces, competitions, etc. with the help of an instructor.
 This gives young people the opportunity to get involved in challenging tasks from an early age and to take responsibility for themselves and for others.
 Experiences over the years have clearly shown that this approach is a useful addition to formal physical education and is valuable for encouraging young people to continue their volunteer commitments in later life.
+In the 2025/26 school year, approximately 900 training places will be available in 18 different sports.

 Initiative: Fit for learning and life (Fit für Lernen und Leben)